Buffon's needle problem: Comparing estimators of π

 Thus, it takes 222 drops with only parallel lines to have the same certainty as 100 drops in Laplace's case.
-This isn't actually surprising because of the observation that Cov(x_{n},y_{n}) < 0.
+This is not actually surprising because of the observation that Cov(x_{n},y_{n}) < 0.
 Because x_{n} and y_{n} are negatively correlated random variables, they act to reduce the total variance in the estimator that is an average of the two of them.
 This method of variance reduction is known as the antithetic variates method.